Texcell’s Cell Culture team has nearly 25 years of experience using cell-based systems for protein expression.

 A key factor in controlling production costs of biopharmaceutical proteins is the rapid development of recombinant cell lines that produce high levels of expressed protein products.

-To help facilitate achieving this goal, our team offers the following important core services to expedite the development process:
+To help facilitate achieving this goal, our team offers the following important core services to expedite the development process at the R&D level:

-- Transfection of recombinant DNA into cell lines of your choice
+- Transfection of recombinant plasmid DNA into mammalian cell lines via lipofectamine or PEI, or transduction of a lentiviral vector

 - Stable cell selection using appropriate selective agents (G418, hygromycin, puromycin, etc.)

-- Single-cell cloning by limiting dilution and/or FACS sorting
+- Single-cell plating in 96-well plate or cloning by limiting dilution

-- Cell clone validation by ELISA and/or Western analysis
+- Cell clone validation by ELISA or qPCR

 - Cryopreservation of the high-level expresser cell line clones for future use

-- Preparation of Master Cell Banks and Working Cell Banks from selected clonal cell lines
+- Preparation of a Research Cell Bank (RCB) from selected clonal cell lines

-Using the above approaches, an effective selection strategy can be designed to identify cell lines that should express high levels of recombinant proteins in culture; these cells will then be ideally suited for large-scale production of proteins in standard fed-batch fermentation processes.
+Using the above approaches, an effective selection strategy can be designed to identify monoclonal cell lines that should stably express high levels of recombinant proteins in culture; these cells will then be ideally suited for transfer to our GMP Cell Banking prior to large-scale production of proteins in standard fed-batch fermentation processes.